How safe are full face snorkel masks or are they dangerous to use?

 To equalise your ears you need a traditional mask – you can’t clear your ears using a snorkel masks

-The only way you’ll be able to clear your ears whilst scuba diving is to use a traditional mask, where you’re able to pinch your nose in order to equalise your ears, or purchase a full face scuba diving mask.
+The only way you’ll be able to clear your ears whilst scuba diving is to use a traditional mask.
+You’ll be able to pinch your nose in order to equalise your ears.

-Specially designed full face scuba diving masks, are made so that you are able to pinch your nose, to allow for equalising the pressure in your ears.
+Specially designed full face scuba diving masks are designed so you are able to pinch your nose and equalising the pressure in your ears.

 I hope you enjoyed this article about full face snorkeling masks